danadabb/KnowledgeGarden/vault/reactive-programming.java-course.md

 ---
 id: 7izbnov3vo8esfmctmtyjyi
 title: Reactive Programming In Java (Course Notes)
-desc: ''
+desc: ""
-updated: 1672820844976
+updated: 1673260620030
 created: 1672819245128
 ---

 > These notes are based entirely off the course: ["Reactive Programming with Java"](https://www.youtube.com/watch?v=OiRx2pZskR0&list=PLqq-6Pq4lTTYPR2oH7kgElMYZhJd4vOGI&index=5)

 The default programming module in java is known as the blocking programming module.
-We make a request, it takes time ot process, and then it responds.
+We make a request, it takes time to process, and then it responds.
 The alternative to this is what is known as Reactive Programming.

 In Java, there are several frameworks that do this, namely: